ndsurgenor/east-street/README.md

 - An admin area accessible via the [following link](https://east-street-bc0671035c95.herokuapp.com/admin) which is only accessible by typing the address i.e. not direct link is provided to users of the site
 - Username and password details must be entered to gain access and will only admit those designated as administrators
-- A link named 'Bookings' provided in the lefthand menu allowing the admin to view all entries on the database
+- A link named 'Bookings' provided in the lefthand menu allows the admin to view all entries on the database

 #### Sign Up/In/Out Forms
 > &bull; A sign-up form requiring username and password details